PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 EnStrap.int is a user-friendly web-based application designed to support interactive visualisation of time-series differential gene expression data, focusing on uncovering metabolic flux changes.
 This application allows users to upload their gene expression data, including an annotation file, to generate dynamic metabolic pathway maps, explore pathway-level regulation patterns over time and under different experimental conditions, filter results by gene families or contrasts, and export the resulting visualisations for downstream use.
 The tool aims to empower researchers, especially those without programming expertise, to explore pathway-level changes over time and across experimental conditions.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.3.
-For more information about Angular CLI, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
+For more information refer to the official [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
+The application is built using TypeScript/JavaScript for logic and functionality, HTML for structuring web content, and CSS for styling and layout.

 ## Table of Contents